rmichelle98/nba-game-ready/README.md

 * User can search for a team or player and add them to their favorites list
 * User can set reminders and notifications for games
 * User has an option to create an account and profile to have quick access to favorites, saved games, and setup notifications
-* Create accessibility options for all users
+* User has accessibility options
-* Add multiple languages
+* User can change text to multiple different languages

 ### 2. Screen Archetypes